Barry Irwin: Racing around the globe

-The Author
+Authoring

 In the year 2000, Eclipse Press, the publishing arm of the industry magazine The Blood-Horse began a series of books about the greatest horses in the history of American racing.
 This was called the Thoroughbred Legends Series.
 In 2002, Barry Irwin was invited to write the Legends Series book "Swaps; the California Comet" which told the story of the 1955 Kentucky Derby winner.
 Irwin eagerly accepted the task since Swaps was his favorite racehorse of all time.

 In 2016, Barry Irwin published his memoirs titled "Derby Innovator; the Making of Animal Kingdom", in which he reviews the moments in his life which helped to form his unique perspective on horse racing, including management and breeding.
 He also shares some excellent insight and background on many of the famous racehorses who carried his colors to the winners' circle - from his first stakes win in the 1970s in California, all the way to the 2011 Kentucky Derby with Animal Kingdom.

 Irwin has also been a long-time contributor of Op-Ed pieces for the Paulick Report, The Blood-Horse, Sporting Post and the Thoroughbred Daily News on industry matters.

-Awards and Scholarships
+Awards and scholarships

 Irwin was a founding director with the equine-related charity "Race for Education," which raises money to provide college scholarships to the offspring of backstretch and farm workers.
 One percent of the purse money earned by Team Valor horses (with a matching amount from Irwin) went to the Race for Education to provide these much-needed scholarships.
 In 2006, Irwin became the organization's inaugural recipient of the "Valedictorian Award."
 His participation with this charity spanned from its founding through 2009.
 Irwin also served a term as the Chairman of the Board for the organization.

 Barry Irwin, through his desire to improve the industry and the lives of those who work in it, has established the following annual awards and scholarships: